CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

 In the past 3 elections in the Burnaby-New West riding the NDP has won with ~45% of the vote.
 This data only goes back 3 elections and there have been no real differences aside from independent candidates and minor parties joining and leaving the elections over the years.

 I will bet $1000000 that the winner of the next election will be the NDP candidate.
-There is almost nothing I can do to change this outcome.
+There is almost nothing I or any of you reading this can do to change this outcome.
 If anyone would like to take my bet, email me: Christopher.Kalitin@gmail.com

 There are countless ridings just like this one.
 If you are not in a swing riding your vote doesn't matter.
 The same goes for states as well.